martinstarkov/ecs/README.md

 ecs::Manager my_manager;
 ```
-Note that managers cannot be copied so take special care to always use appropriate move semantics / pointers / references when passing managers to functions / objects.
+Note that managers can be moved, cannot be copied, but can be cloned.
+This prevents accidental copies as they are expensive and some users may not used to move semantics.

+Manager functions are elaborated upon at the end of this documentation.

 ## Entities